Michelle S. Phelps

 I am an Assistant Professor in the Department of Sociology at the University of Minnesota and a Faculty Affiliate at the Robina Institute of Criminal Law and Criminal Justice, University of Minnesota Law School, and Minnesota Population Center.

-My research is in the sociology of punishment, focusing in particular on the punitive turn in the U.S. My primary lines of ongoing research are on mass probation, contemporary criminal justice reform efforts, and policing.
+My research is in the sociology of punishment, focusing in particular on the punitive turn in the U.S. My primary lines of ongoing research are on mass probation, criminal justice transformation, and policing.

 Thanks for visiting!